T3Planet/rte_ckeditor_pack/Documentation/Introduction/Sponsoring/Index.rst

 PayPal
 ------

-If you prefer a one-time contribution, donations via `PayPal <https://www.paypal.com/ncp/payment/7L8SBZUEBP838>`_ are also welcome and greatlya appreciated.
+If you prefer a one-time contribution, donations via `PayPal <https://www.paypal.com/ncp/payment/7L8SBZUEBP838>`_ are also welcome and greatly appreciated.